 You may have heard of some of these popular hybrid strains: Satori, Chronic, OG Kush, White Widow, AK-47, Skunk and Cheese.

 There are strains that were bred specifically to be non-psychoactive, which is great if you’re not looking to get high from your weed.
-If you’re feeling anxious about using marijuana a strain like this will still give you the medicinal benefits of marijuana.
+If you’re feeling anxious about using cannabis a strain like this will still give you the medicinal benefits of cannabis.
 These strains are high in CBD and are great for new users, and some of these strains have even been used for treating children.

 Charlotte’s Web – a strain that is known for it’s medical benefits for treating seizures.
 This strain has a CBD content of 20%, with less than 0.5% THC, but there are no seeds available for breeders.